waleyGithub/waleyGithub.github.io/IELTS/writing/Task2/Classification/Discussion.md

 ### 2025年11月22日 中国大陆
 Some people think that students in schools could study better in groups, some think that learning on their own in schools is a better choice.Discuss both views and give your own opinion.

+### 2025年11月16日 中国大陆
+Some people think that the ability to compete with others for a successful career is more important.
+Others believe that the ability to work with others as a team is more important.
+Discuss both these views and give your own opinion.

 ### 2025年09月27日 中国大陆
 Some people think the government should spend money to look for life on other planets, other think it is a waste of public money, because there are other problems unsolved on earth.
 Discuss both views and give your own opinion.